 - On outside condensing units, maintain clear and adequate airflow.
 For example, do not allow trash or weeds to accumulate around the walk-in.

-- Occasionally have service technician check all electrical connections to make sure they are good and tight.
+- Occasionally have a service technician check all electrical connections to make sure they are good and tight.
 Loose wires could cause high amperage, which will cause your unit to use more energy.

-- Check for damage or decay in the insulation on suction lines between condensing unit and evaporator coil.
+- Check for damage or decay in the insulation on suction lines between the condensing unit and evaporator coil.
 Replace as needed.

 - Make sure the lights are off when exiting the walk-in.
 Lights produce heat, which will cause your unit to run more to hold its optimal temperature.
 Make sure your walk-in has a switch with a pilot light so you can tell if the light is on without opening the door.

 - Check the door sweep for tears and make sure it is sealing properly against the threshold.